 Make the muffin batter: Melt the 2 tablespoons of soft butter in a medium skillet over medium-high heat.
 Once the butter starts to foam and cook, add the onions and cook, stirring frequently, until golden brown, about 4 minutes.
 Add the ham and 1/4 teaspoon salt and continue to stir until browned in spots, about 2 minutes.
 Remove from the heat and stir in the thyme.
 Cool in the skillet.

 Combine the flour, cornmeal, sugar, baking powder, baking soda, 1 1/2 teaspoons salt and 1/4 teaspoon pepper in a large bowl.

-Whisk together the milk, sour cream, 4 tablespoons of the melted butter and the 3 remaining eggs in a separate small bowl.
+Whisk together the milk, sour cream, 4 tablespoons of the melted butter and the 3 remaining eggs in a separate medium bowl.
 Fold the egg mixture, onion mixture, Cheddar and Parmesan into the dry ingredients until just combined (don't fret if there are lumps; it means your batter isn't over-mixed).

 Divide half of the batter evenly among the prepared muffin cups.
 Stand one egg in each cup, nestling it slightly in the batter.
 Spoon the remaining batter on top of the eggs, using the back of your spoon to spread the batter to make sure each egg is completely covered.